 Suturing

-Because of its Keratin content, human hair is super strong, making it a feasible alternative for sutures in the majority of surgical procedures.
+Because of its Keratin content, human hair is super strong, making it a feasible alternative for sutures in most surgical procedures.
+Human hair has been used in surgery and medical science since the Middle Ages in Europe, so using hair in such procedures is not a new practice.

 In addition, because hair filaments have a relatively small diameter, they have the potential to be a suture thread used for facial wounds.